 Shrine in honor of one of the oldest images of Our Lady, the icon Our Lady of Perpetual Help.

-This shrine is in honor of the the devotion to Divine Mercy, revealed to St. Faustina, a polish nun and mystic.
+This shrine is in honor of the devotion to Divine Mercy, revealed to St. Faustina, a Polish nun and mystic.

 The Sisters of St. Basil founded this shrine in honor of St. Macrina--the sister of St. Basil.

 36. Royal Oak, Michigan: Shrine of the Little Flower